ruppinlab/covid_metabolism/README.md

 # covid_metabolism

-This repository contains the code for reproducing the analyses in:
+This repository contains the code for performing the analyses in:

-Cheng et al. Genome-scale metabolic modeling reveals SARS-CoV-2-induced host metabolic reprogramming and identifies metabolic antiviral targets.
+Cheng et al. Genome-scale metabolic modeling reveals SARS-CoV-2-induced host metabolic reprogramming and identifies metabolic antiviral targets. bioRxiv.

 ## 1. Prerequisites

 ### Softwares

-* R 3.6 (R 3.6.3 was used in our study)
+* R (version 3.6.3 was used in our study)
 * R packages
   - ImNotaGit/my.utils
   - ruppinlab/Rcplex2: required to run genome-scale metabolic modeling (GEM); otherwise may be omitted